DioxusLabs/docsite/docs-src/0.4/en/router/reference/index.md

 is not very useful.
 However, it is a prerequisite for all the functionality described in the other chapters.

-> Make sure you added the `dioxus-router` dependency as explained in the
+> Make sure you added the `dioxus-router` dependancy as explained in the
 > [introduction](../index.md).

 In most cases, we want to add the router to the root component of our app.
 This